 Once again, stick to some form of protein and leafy greens.
 You can also add in some complex carbohydrates, but stay away from refined ones as they can cause your blood sugar levels to spike.
 Think brown rice, sweet potatoes and wholegrain breads and wraps.
 It is important to eat wholesome meals made with clean ingredients.
 For example, leafy greens are full of antioxidants and potassium, just what your body needs to feel better!
 A great lunch meal could be a piece of baked salmon with a squeeze of lemon and olive oil, served with some brown rice and broccolini or a baby spinach and kale salad.

 Add Fibre Into The Mix

-When you’ve had a weekend full of bad eating, I recommend incorporating as much fibre into your meals as possible.
+When you’ve had a weekend full of unhealthy eating, I recommend incorporating as much fibre into your meals as possible.
 Fruits, vegetables, and complex carbs such as sweet potato, brown rice and quinoa are great.
-These foods can help you get your digestion back on track and help keep you full in between meals.
+These foods can help you get your digestion back on track and help keep you full in-between meals.
 Add a piece of protein to the mix and you have a great meal ready to go!

 I hope these quick and easy tips have helped girls, remember never beat yourself up for having an ‘indulgent’ weekend.
 This is part of life and what’s life if you can’t enjoy it!
 Just remember to take care of your body and it will reward you!